 Ørsted A / S: The prime example of sustainable corporate practices

 The Danish service provider for renewable energies is the first electricity company to win first place.
-The reason for this is the modification of the business model in the course of the last decade and especially in the past years: In 2018 Ørsted A / S was still 70th.
+The reason for this is the modification of the business model over the last decade and especially in recent years: In 2018, Ørsted A / S was still in 70th place.
 For this success, the company developed from coal-intensive to renewable energy production.
-The urgency to respond to climate change served as an impetus for setting environmental sustainability as a priority for the company, said CEO and President Henrik Poulsen.
+The urgency to react to climate change served as the impetus for making environmental sustainability a priority for the company, said CEO and President Henrik Poulsen.

-To do this, it renounced fossil fuels and invested in offshore wind farms that reduce carbon emissions by 83%.
-These are currently being used to supply 13 million people with green energy - by 2030 the figure is expected to reach 50 million.
-Another 20 sustainability programs of the group include, for example, a decarbonization initiative and other measures for climate change.
+To do this, it did without fossil fuels and invested in offshore wind farms that reduce carbon emissions by 83%.
+These are currently used to supply 13 million people with green energy - by 2030 it should be 50 million.
+Another 20 sustainability programs of the group also include, for example, a decarbonisation initiative and other measures for climate change.

 Source & Copyright by Ørsted